Five squares in arithmetic progression over quadratic fields: Computing all the points for

-Let us explain first the idea of the elliptic Chabauty method.
-For a given $D$, we fix a $\delta=\alpha$ or $\delta=-\alpha$, and we want to compute the set As we already remarked, we need first to compute the rank of the group $E_{\delta}(K)$, which should be less or equal to one.
-We will also need to know explicitly the torsion subgroup of that group, and some non-torsion point if the rank is $1$, which is not an $\ell$-multiple of a $K$-rational point for some primes $\ell$ to be determined (in our cases they will be only $\ell=2$).
-In the cases we already know some points in $E_{\delta}(K)$, those coming from the known points in $C_D(\bQ)$, we will show that those points are non-torsion points.
+Let us explain first the idea of the elliptic curve Chabauty method.
+For a given $D$, we fix a $\delta=\alpha$ or $\delta=-\alpha$, and we want to compute the set As we have already remarked, we need first to compute the rank of the group $E_{\delta}(K)$, which should be less than or equal to one.
+We will also need to explicitly know the torsion subgroup of that group, and some non-torsion point if the rank is $1$, which is not an $\ell$-multiple of a $K$-rational point for some primes $\ell$ to be determined (in our cases, they will only be $\ell=2$).
+In the cases where we already know some points in $E_{\delta}(K)$, those coming from the known points in $C_D(\bQ)$, we will show that those points are non-torsion points.